MicrosoftDocs/VBA-Docs/api/Word.chart.seriesnamelevel.md

 # Chart.SeriesNameLevel property (Word)

 Returns or sets an [XlSeriesNameLevel](Word.xlseriesnamelevel.md) constant that specifies the source level of the series names.
-Read-write.
+Read/write.

 ## Syntax